 Top 10 Best Places to Visit Around Mumbai in Monsoon

 Tucked away on the western coast of India lies Mumbai; one of the biggest metropolitan cities in the country.
-Mumbai lies near the Western Ghats and receives a fair share of rains during the monsoon season.
-While experiencing monsoon in Mumbai is an experience in itself (Check out our article: Top 10 Reasons why Mumbai Monsoon is the Best), it still remains to be a city.
-Luckily for us, there are many quick getaways around the city that take you right into the bowels of nature and give you a totally different experience of the monsoon altogether.
+Mumbai gets a fair share of rainfall every year.
+While experiencing monsoon in Mumbai is an experience in itself (Check out our article: Top 10 Reasons why Mumbai Monsoon is the Best), experiencing it away from the city its a totally different experience altogether right in the bowels of nature.

 Monsoon in the Ghats